orifein/Intsights-Project/README.md

 ### Installing the project ###
 Installing the project is simple and fun!

-First of all , you should run your docker (after installing it) by typing in the command line:
+First of all , you should run your docker (after installing it) by typing in the command line (for Linux\OSX) or Powershell (for windows):
   - Linux\OSX:   sudo docker run -it -p 8118:8118 -p 9050:9050 -d dperson/torproxy
   - Windows: docker run -it -p 8118:8118 -p 9050:9050 -d dperson/torproxy